SonarSource/sonarqube/server/sonar-docs/src/pages/branches/short-lived-branches.md

 Modified files are determined based on the checksum of each file on the sonar.branch.target and the short-lived branch.

-## Leak Period
+## New Code Period

-The ephemeral nature of short-lived branches means no explicit Leak Period is necessary; it's all new code.
-Thus, no "new code" data is available for a short-lived branch.
+The ephemeral nature of short-lived branches means no explicit New Code Period is necessary; it's all new code.

 ## Settings and Quality Profiles on Branches